-Warning - this article contains scientific terminology that you probably don’t care about unless you’re a bit of a nerd like I am, but I promise it will all make sense once you watch the video demonstrations at the end!
+Warning!
+This article has scientific terminology that you probably don’t care about unless you’re a bit of a nerd like I am, but I promise it will all make sense, especially once you watch the video demonstration at the end.

 When many people think about balance, they often think about being on balance before the shot and overlook the importance of balance and stability once in the air.